biologyguy/RD-MCL/karl_notes.md

 - Number of gamma categories

 Using the script we generated thousands of sequences with various combinations of parameters to run with RD-MCL.

+# SQLite for RD-MCL
+Previously, RD-MCL would store reusable data like alignments, graphs, and cluster scores in a series of directories for reuse in subsequent or resumed runs.
+However, this produced a large and messy directory structure.
+In order to address this, we replaced the file reading/writing with a SQLite database.

+Since sqlite3 in python cannot be run on multiple threads, we achieved this by spawning a "broker" process which has exclusive access to the database.
+The broker would be fed commands from a multiprocessing Queue, and then act accordingly.
+The broker has 3 functions at the moment.
+It can a single field to the database, fetch a single field from the database, or return a list of all the groups with cluster scores.
+In order to return data, the broker is fed a unidirectional multiprocessing Pipe, which sends data directly to the thread that made the request.
+This allows all the threads to talk to the broker without there being confusion over which thread it is responding to.